"International Journal of Physical Education, Sports and Health"

 How to cite this article:

 Maduagwu SM, Samuel GH, Oyeyemi AY, Jaiyeola OA, Jajere AM, Akanbi OA, Galadima NM, Saidu AI.
 Use of ergogenic aids among athletes in Maiduguri, Nigeria.
-International Journal of Physical Education, Sports and Health.
-2015; 2(2): 12-15.
+Int J Phys Educ Sports Health 2015;2(2):12-15.